YannFra/FedAvg_MNIST_working_example/README.md

 # Federated Learning simple example

-Simple example of federated learning on MNIST
+Simple example of federated learning on MNIST using PyTorch.

 FedAvg is the default optimization solver but FedProx can also be used with a $\mu$ different of 0.